Whitbread PLC Advances Share Buy-Back Program - TipRanks.com

 More about Whitbread

-Whitbread PLC operates in the hospitality industry, primarily focusing on hotels and restaurants.
-It is known for its Premier Inn hotel chain and various restaurant brands, catering to a broad market segment in the UK and internationally.
+Whitbread PLC is a prominent company in the hospitality industry, primarily known for its hotel and restaurant services.
+The company operates well-known brands such as Premier Inn and has a significant market presence in the UK and internationally.

 For an in-depth examination of WTB stock, go to TipRanks’ Overview page.